Mika (singer): 2023–2024: The Piano and Que ta tête fleurisse toujours

-Mika worked on two new albums throughout 2023, one completely in the French language, the other in English.
-A single from the French-language album, titled C'est la vie, was performed for the first time at the Francofolies de Spa in Belgium, in July.
-The performance was filmed and subsequently used as the music video when the single was officially released on 1 September 2023.
-In mid-October, Mika finally announced the title of the album as Que ta tete fleurisse toujours (May Your Head Always Bloom).
-Que ta tete fleurisse toujours was released on 1 December 2023.
-No release date has been announced for the English album as yet.
+Mika previewed a new French-language song, "C'est la vie", at the Francofolies de Spa in Belgium, in July.
+The song was later released as the lead single from his then upcoming French-language sixth studio album on 1 September 2023.
+The music video for "C'est la vie" consisted of the live performance from Belgium.
+In mid-October, Mika announced the title of the album as Que ta tete fleurisse toujours (May Your Head Always Bloom).
+Que ta tete fleurisse toujours was released on 1 December 2023, through Island Def Jam and Universal Music France, and reached number five on the French albums chart.

-Apocalypse Calypso, another single from the French-language album, was released on 20 October 2023.
-The lyric video for the song was posted a few days later and an official music video was posted on 3 November 2023.

-On 8 September, Mika announced a new tour to support his new album, the Apocalypse Calypso Tour, starting in March 2024.
+The album's second single, "Apocalypse Calypso", was released on 18 October 2023.
+The lyric video for the song premiered a few days later, and the song's music video was released on 3 November 2023.
+On 8 September, Mika announced a new tour to support Que ta tete fleurisse toujours, the Apocalypse Calypso Tour, starting in March 2024.
 The tour visited 16 cities in France, with additional stops in Luxembourg, Geneva, Amsterdam, Brussels and Berlin.
 Mika then took the tour to the UK and Ireland, with stops in Brighton, Manchester, Wolverhampton, London and Dublin.

-Mika also worked with the Mêlée des Chœurs on an initiative that combined music and rugby.
+Beginning in September 2023, Mika worked with the Mêlée des Chœurs on an initiative that combined music and rugby.
 Students were selected to sing the national anthems of countries participating in the 2023 Rugby World Cup, which started in September, and received guidance from Mika, deemed the "godfather" of the operation.
 Mika performed alongside a group of children at the final of the Rugby World Cup at the Stade de France on 28 October.

-In early October, Mika announced that he would be rejoining The Voice in France for its 2024 season, season 13, as a judge alongside Vianney, Zazie, and BigFlo and Oli.

-The year closed out with Mika's appearance on a Christmas special of The Piano, which reunited him with co-judge Lang Lang and host Claudia Winkleman, as well as a number of the performers showcased in the original series.
+Also in October, Mika announced that he would be rejoining The Voice France in 2024, for its thirteenth season, as a judge alongside Vianney, Zazie, and BigFlo and Oli.
+In December 2023, Mika's appeared on the Christmas special of The Piano, which reunited him with co-judge Lang Lang and host Claudia Winkleman, as well as a number of the performers showcased in the original series.
 In addition, English comedians Tom Allen and Jo Brand appeared on the program, which also featured a performance by Grammy-winning singer Gregory Porter.